T

 Insider tips

-• Denver is at high altitude; drink plenty of water and take it easy on your first day.
+• Acclimatize to the altitude by drinking plenty of water and limiting alcohol on your first day.

-• Utilize ride-sharing services or public transport to navigate between neighborhoods.
+• Utilize ride-sharing services or public transport (RTD light rail and buses) to navigate the city efficiently.

 Packing highlights